Radium: the 88th Element

 “Luck Is What Happens When Preparation Meets Opportunity”

-According to Seneca, the Roman philosopher who coined the above observation, we manifest our own luck.
-Luck does not happen to us.
-What is perceived as luck is actually a direct result of our being prepared prior to the opportunity that arises and presents itself to us with little to no additional effort.
+What is perceived as luck is actually a direct result of our own practice and preparedness prior to the opportunity that arises and presents itself to us with little to no additional effort.
+Longevity lies in consistency.

 Man who catch fly with chopstick accomplish anything.